mpletcher/phase-0-gps-1/awesome_page.md

-git branch: used to list branches git check -b: used to create new branches git branch <name-of-branch>: used to create the branch git status: it shows the status of our files in the branch
+git branch: used to list branches git check -b: used to create new branches git branch <name-of-branch>: used to create the branch git status: it shows the status of our files in the branch.